-Draft legislation regulating online gambling in the Netherlands is currently pending, with the first licences expected to be issued in late 2018 and become operational in January 2019.
+The number of visitors stabilized.
+In 2018, 5.7 million individuals visited one of the 14 casinos.
+Almost the same number as in 2016 and 2017.
+Draft legislation regulating online gambling in the Netherlands is currently pending, with the first licences expected to be issued in the beginning 2020 and become operational in the middle of 2020.

-Regulatory body the Kansspelautoriteit (KSA) will be responsible for issuing online gambling licences in the country once the legislation and secondary regulations have been finalised.
+The Regulatory body, the Kansspelautoriteit (KSA), will be responsible for issuing online gambling licences in the country once the legislation and secondary regulations have been finalised.

 The casino sector in the Netherlands is monopolised and state-owned.